hlm/DS03-ProgrammingAssignment1/README.md

 The final objective of the assignment is to:
 > Create a tidy data set with the average of each variable for each activity and each subject.

-Here is a description of the main files in this repository from which you can reproduce all others.
+Here is a description table of the main files in this repository from which you can reproduce all others.

 |   |File              |Description                                                                     |
 |:--|:-----------------|:-------------------------------------------------------------------------------|